Skip to main content

 Types of Lead Scoring Models

 Not all lead scoring models are created equal.
-Depending on your startup’s data, resources, and sales funnel complexity, you might need to choose between a few different models.
+Depending on your startup’s data, resources, and sales funnel stages, you might need to choose between a few different models.
 Here’s a breakdown of the main types you’ll want to consider:

 Lead Scoring ModelProsConsBest For